zcy1024/sui-move-bootcamp/F1/app/README.md

 2. Let's display the fields of each Hero NFT:
    - add a call to the `multiGetObjects` RPC method, so that we can fetch the data of each Hero
    - create a simple `HeroCard` component to display these data

+You will notice that the latest Heroes are currently displayed in the last positions of the list.
+Modifying our e2e implementation to display the latest Heroes at first will be implemented in next steps.

 #### 2nd View: Create Hero